dkackman/Theme-o-rama/src-lib/README.md

   name: 'my-dark',
   displayName: 'Dark Theme',
   schemaVersion: 1,
-  inherits: 'dark', // Inherits from base theme
+  inherits: 'dark', // Inherits from dark theme
   colors: {
     background: '#1a1a1a',
     foreground: '#ffffff',
-    // primary is inherited from base theme
+    // primary is inherited from dark theme
   },
-  // fonts and corners are inherited from base theme };
+  // fonts and corners are inherited from dark theme };
 ```